nomi30701/Underwater-image-color-correction-adaptive-contrast-enhancemention-and-yolo-detect-python/README.md

 # Underwater image correct and adaptive contrast enhancemention python
-The code creator only uses matlab and is p-code.
+The original uses matlab and it p-code.
-I use python to restore more than 80% of the algorithms in this paper.
+I used python to restore more than 80% of the algorithms in the paper.
-And I added a method to exchange channels.
+And I added a method to exchange wrong channels.

 * Paper:
 [Underwater Image Enhancement via Minimal Color Loss and Locally Adaptive Contrast Enhancement](https://ieeexplore.ieee.org/document/9788535).